vesas/authjs-base/README.md

 This project contains simple working base for web application authentication with Microsoft Azure AD (Now called Microsoft Entra ID) in a react project.

 Register the app in the Azure portal.
 Go to Microsoft Entra ID, and App Registrations.
-For development you can use the following as the redirect-url.
+For development you can use the following as the redirect-url, the auth/callback/azure-ad part comes from auth.js as the default for azure ad.
 ```
 http://localhost:3000/api/auth/callback/azure-ad
 ```